bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 # Drop missing entries
 df_no_missing = df.dropna()

-# Creating a copy of the initial datagrame to make various transformations
+# Creating a copy of the initial dataframe so we can make some transformations
 data = pd.DataFrame(df.Weight.copy())
 data.columns = ["Weight"]

-# Adding the lag of the target variable
+# Adding the lags for the weight variable
 for i in range(1, 7):
     data["lag_{}".format(i)] = data.Weight.shift(i)